Milwaukee Panthers men's basketball: 2022–Present: Bart Lundy era

 On March 18, 2022, the Panthers hired Bart Lundy, a successful Division II coach at Queens (NC), as the team's next head coach.
-In Lundy's first season, the Panthers won 20 regular season games for the first time since 2004-05, finishing second in the Horizon League before losing in the semifinals of the conference tournament to Cleveland State.
+In Lundy's first season, the Panthers won 20 regular season games for the first time since 2004–05, finishing second in the Horizon League before losing in the semifinals of the conference tournament to Cleveland State.
 Milwaukee accepted an invite to the 2023 College Basketball Invitational, their first postseason appearance since the 2014 NCAA tournament.
 The Panthers defeated Stetson in overtime in the first round, marking their first postseason tournament victory since 2006, before losing to eventual champions Charlotte in the quarterfinals.

-In 2023-24, despite high hopes, the Panthers struggled through much of the season, mainly due to injuries to key players.
-The team still rallied to advance to the Horizon League Championship game before losing to Oakland, finishing with a record of 20-15, which was also the first time since 2006 that the Panthers had consecutive 20-win seasons.
+In 2023–24, despite high hopes, the Panthers struggled through much of the season, mainly due to injuries to key players.
+The team still rallied to advance to the Horizon League Championship game before losing to Oakland, finishing with a record of 20–15, which was also the first time since 2006 that the Panthers had consecutive 20-win seasons.
 Lundy also became the first coach in the program's history to have 20-win seasons in each of his first two seasons coaching the team.
+The Panthers continued to have regular-season success in 2024–25, winning 21 games, helped primarily by two transfers: guard Themus Fulks and forward Jermichael Stillwell, the latter earning national player of the week honors during the season.
+Lundy's record of consecutive 20-win seasons continued, but the Panthers lost in their first Horizon League conference tournament game, once again to Oakland, to finish 21–11.
+Fulks and Stillwell would transfer to UCF after the season.

+The Panthers had high expectations going into 2025–26, predicted to finish first in the Horizon League, but the team was hit hard by season-ending injuries to three of their projected five starters: John Lovelace Jr., Seth Hubbard, and Danilio Jovanovich.
+Forced to play most of their bench, including two true freshmen in Stevie Elam and Josh Dixon, the Panthers would suffer their first losing season in the Lundy era, going 12–20.